Alicia Keys: 1985–1997: Career beginnings and Columbia Records

-Robinson and Edge helped Keys assemble some demos of songs she had written and set up a showcases for label executives.
+Robinson and Edge helped Keys assemble some demos of songs she had written and set up showcases for label executives.
 Keys performed on the piano for executives of various labels, and a bidding war ensued.
 Edge was keen to sign Keys himself but was unable to do so at that time due to being on the verge of leaving his present record company, Warner Bros.
 Records, to work at Clive Davis' Arista Records.
 During this period, Columbia Records had approached Keys for a record deal, offering her a $26,000 white baby grand piano; after negotiations with her and her manager, she signed to the label, at age 15.
 Keys was also finishing high school, and her academic success had provided her opportunity for scholarship and early admission to university.
 That year, Keys accepted a scholarship to study at Columbia University in Manhattan.
 She graduated from high school early as valedictorian, at the age of 16, and began attending Columbia University at that age while working on her music.
 Keys attempted to manage a difficult schedule between university and working in the studio into the morning, compounding stress and a distant relationship with her mother.
 She often stayed away from home, and wrote some of the most "depressing" poems of her life during this period.
 Keys decided to drop out of college after a month to pursue music full-time.